It’s quite confusing for newbies when it comes to differentiating between compressor VS limiter. This article will help you with that.

 Compressors are used with individual instruments such as guitars, drums, and vocals.

-As the instruments and vocals are too dynamic in nature, we can’t use limiters with them.
+As the instruments and vocals are very much dynamic in nature, we can’t use limiters with them.
 If we use limiters with individual instruments, its strong ratio would squash the overall dynamics of the instrument.

 Where the lower ratio of the compressor allows you to control the dynamics without letting the listener notice the change.